 On my first night, I had a hard time sleeping due to the loud snoring of the old white guy on the bed below mine.
 Not only does he snore, he was also suffering from a terrible coughing fit.
 I remember praying that he gets better, having a bad cough is one of the worst feelings in the world.
 The next night, the man, as well as the other foreign tourist, have checked out.
 In came a group of Filipino friends who are dentists.
 They bought a bottle of whisky and had a drinking sesh Filipino style outside our room.
 I was busy reading Dan Brown’s Origin on my phone when one of them came to the room to invite me to join them.
 I considered this for a moment, I have been alone on this trip, hardly talked to anyone so I thought, why not.
 Let’s go talk to some hoomans.

 I went outside, sat in the hammock, then started chatting with them.
 They were led to the room by Monique earlier and they heard her calling me “ate” (big sister).
 So there everyone was calling me ate.
 If I have to be honest, I really don’t like being called ate.
 In the Philippines, it’s a sign of respect for women who are older than you.
 I am perfectly aware that I am older than them but I just don’t like being called ate by people who are not my siblings.
 In my family, the ate and kuya (big brother) is exclusive with siblings, not with cousins.
 This means my youngest sister doesn’t call our oldest cousin ate yet she is obliged to call me ate because we’re sisters.
-I hope I made sense.
+I hope I’m making sense.

 Anyway, my point, I was raised in a family where the terms for older sister and brother do not extend to the cousins, not even to neighbors.
 I am used to this, hence I don’t like being called ate by someone who is not my sibling no matter our age difference.
 I hate it most especially in the place of work as I find it very unprofessional.
 So yes I am older than you, no don’t call me ate.
 I will not find it disrespectful if you call me by my name.